 Root Canal Therapy in Hewitt, TX

-The root canal is the inner chamber of your tooth that contains nerves and blood vessels, also known as pulp.
-If bacteria infects the pulp of your tooth, it can cause extreme pain and sensitivity, eventually leading to tooth loss without treatment.
+Root canal therapy is a restorative procedure used by our experienced dentists when a tooth decays or a cavity has been left untreated for too long, leading to an oral infection.
+The root canal is the inner chamber of your tooth that contains the pulp, which is made up of sensitive nerves and blood vessels.
+If bacteria infects the pulp of your tooth, it can cause extreme pain and sensitivity.

 - Severe toothache